Brome78/BlendURMap/README.md

 `./main -map` Generate a map in 1920x1080

-`./main -perso` Generate an personnalized map in 1920x1080
+`./main -perso` Generate an personnalized map